alephium/old-wiki/Miner-Guide.md

 The server should answer simply with `true` to confirm that the mining process has now started.

-Please note that this will create random miner addresses to receive block rewards.
+Please note that you will need first to configure your miners' addresses as explain below.
-If you want to use specific addresses, please create a miner wallet following the last section of this article.

 ### Stop mining